Brisbane: Healthcare

 Brisbane is covered by Queensland Health's Hospital and Health Services (divided in Metro North, Metro South and Children's Health Queensland).
 Within the greater Brisbane area there are eight major public hospitals, four major private hospitals, and numerous smaller public and private facilities.
 The Royal Brisbane and Women's Hospital and the Princess Alexandra Hospital are two of Queensland's three major trauma centres.
 Standing alone, they are the largest hospitals in Australia.
 The Princess Alexandra Hospital houses the Translational Research Institute (Australia) along with the state's renal and liver transplant services.
 The Royal Brisbane and Women's Hospital includes a specialist burns unit.
 The Prince Charles Hospital is the state's major cardiac transplant centre.
 Other major public hospitals include the Queensland Children's Hospital, the Queen Elizabeth II Jubilee Hospital, and the Mater Hospital.

 Specialist and general medical practices are located in the CBD, and most suburbs and localities.

-Brisbane is also home to the headquarters of the Queensland Ambulance Service central executive, located at the Emergency Services Complex Kedron Park, along with the headquarters of the Queensland Fire and Emergency Services and the Queensland Emergency Operations Centre.
+Brisbane is also home to the headquarters of the Queensland Ambulance Service central executive, located at the Emergency Services Complex Kedron Park, along with the headquarters of the Queensland Fire Department and the Queensland Emergency Operations Centre.